vitabletech/SnippetMaster/README.md

 * PHP
 * JavaScript
-* HTML
-* Text
+* Sql
-* shell script
+* shell script/cmd
+* windows use full commands

 ## Issues
 \
-If you encounter any issues or have suggestions for improvement, please file an issue on the [SnippetMaster GitHub repository](https://github.com/msrajawat298/SnippetMaster/issues).
+If you encounter any issues or have suggestions for improvement, please file an issue on the [SnippetMaster GitHub repository](https://github.com/vitabletec/SnippetMaster/issues).

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to SnippetMaster, please create a pull request on the [SnippetMaster GitHub repository](https://github.com/msrajawat298/SnippetMaster/pulls).
+If you would like to contribute to SnippetMaster, please create a pull request on the [SnippetMaster GitHub repository](https://github.com/vitabletec/SnippetMaster/pulls).

 ## License

-SnippetMaster is licensed under the [MIT License](https://github.com/msrajawat298/SnippetMaster/blob/main/LICENSE).
+SnippetMaster is licensed under the [MIT License](https://github.com/vitabletec/SnippetMaster/blob/main/LICENSE).

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of ...

 ## Features